Kenneth Oakley: Education

-Oakley's early education took place at the Grammar School at Amersham.
-As a young man he attended University College School, Hampstead, and then University College School, London.
-The latter is where he earned both his BSc as a major in anthropology and geology, and his PhD in the same field upon his completion of the program in 1938 when he was 27 years old.
+Oakley attended Dr Challoner's Grammar School in Amersham, Buckinghamshire before studying geology at University College London, where he earned his BSc and PhD in the subject.

 Career

 Publications

-Kenneth Oakley authored and contributed to several publications that developed the field of human evolution over the course of his life.
+Over the course of his life, Kenneth Oakley authored and contributed to several publications that developed the field of human evolution.
 One of these publications is the novel Man the Tool-Maker (1972) in which he thoroughly outlines the discoveries of pre-hominin and hominin tool use.
-Oakley does so by walking the reader through the historical background of about the previous conceptions of evolution, why tool use may have started, various tool compositions and purposes as discovered through fossils, and how tool use may have influenced the development of unique cultures.
-Oakley also includes several illustrations ranging from diagrams of how tools may have been used and actual images of fossilized tools as they have changed over time.
-Man the Tool-Maker has been republished several times since its initial publication in 1949 for a total of six separate editions by 1976.
+Oakley does so by walking the reader through the historical background of the previous conceptions of evolution, considering why tool use may have started, various tool compositions and purposes as discovered through fossils, and how tool use may have influenced the development of unique cultures.
+Oakley also includes several illustrations ranging from diagrams illustrating how tools may have been used and actual images of fossilised tools as they have changed over time.
+Man the Tool-Maker has been republished several times since its initial publication in 1949, amounting to a total of six separate editions by 1976.

 Another source that Oakley contributed to is the Catalogue of Fossil Hominids Part III: Americas, Asia, Australasia which he, Bernard Grant Campbell, and Theya Ivitsky Molleson all edited.
-This catalog, including Part I: Africa and Part II: Europe, organized all the identifying information of the hominids that had been discovered until that time in the late 1960s and early 1970s, including where they were discovered, the key features of the specimen, and their archeological contexts.
+This catalogue, including Part I: Africa and Part II: Europe, organised all the identifying information of the hominids that had been discovered until that time in the late 1960s and early 1970s, including where they were discovered, the key features of the specimen, and their archeological contexts.
 Oakley was tasked with providing confirmation of the geological and absolute ages of the specimens, since that was considered his speciality.